 Arthritis pain often affects finger and toe joints.
 The knees and shoulders may also be affected by RA.

-If RA is not treated, it can severely affect your daily life and can make it hard to walk.
+If RA is not treated, it can severely affect your daily life, make it hard to walk or use your hands, and cause deformities of your joints.
 It's important to start treatment early on.
 It can be hard to know the problem is RA and not other inflammatory illnesses, such as polyarthritis.
 Women are 3 times more likely than men to have RA.
 Infections and cigarette smoking may increase the pain of existing RA.

 Long-term effects of RA include damage to your cartilage and bones and decreased function in your joints.